Prajwal0225/Prajwal0225/README.md

 - 👋 Hi, I’m @Prajwal0225
-- 👀 I’m interested in Web dev and CP
+- 👀 I’m interested in Web dev
-- 🌱 I’m currently learning Data Structure
+- 🌱 I’m currently learning JavaScript
 - 📫 You can reach me on prajwalsomalkar025@gmail.com

 <!---